Faraway Worlds is reader-supported. If you buy something through a link on this page, we may earn a small commission.

 Like many major cities, accommodation costs in London vary depending on which neighbourhood you choose to stay in.
 Generally speaking, the closer you are to central London and the major sights, the more expensive the neighbourhood.
 Saying that, there are a few cheaper neighbourhoods in London which are still very convenient.
 If you're still deciding where to stay, read our neighbourhood guide for London.

-Budget to spend around £550 for two for a week in London.
-This assumes you’re cooking some of the time and drinking a small amount of alcohol.
+Budget to spend around £350 for two for a weekend in London.
+This assumes you’re eating out and drinking some alcohol.

 Getting around London is easiest with a train.
-Transport costs fluctuate depending how much you travel, but budgeting around £150 for two per week is a good starting point.
+Transport costs fluctuate depending how much you travel, but budgeting around £75 for two is a good starting point.
 This should allow you to take a couple of intercity train routes.
 If you’re planning on doing any tours or using hop-on hop-off buses, you’ll need to up your budget a bit.

 A lot of the best things to do in London are free.
 However, there definitely are some attractions that cost money – entry fees to a museum or an art gallery are usually around £20 - £35 per person.
 If you want to do organised day trips or join smaller tour groups to learn more about some of the sites, budget around £80 per activity per person.

 London is a beautiful destination to visit and although it’s not cheap, it’s definitely possible to travel there for less.
 Cooking your own meals, carefully selecting accommodation or limiting meals out will definitely help you to reduce your travel costs.
-Slow travel is another great way to help your budget to stretch further, while exploring a place in more depth.
+And, if you're wanting to treat yourself, there are many luxury options available.